MHKiT SWAN Example

 SWAN Block (ASCII) Data and Metadata

 MHKiT will read in block data as a structure.
 The structure swan_block (shown below) is read using swan_read_block on the ASCII block data, and has the same four keys from the table data shown previously.
-In the cell below the structure for the 'Significant_wave_height' is shown by accessing the using the specified key.
+In the cell below the structure for the 'Significant_wave_height' is shown by using the specified key.
 This structure has the metadata for Significant_wave_height.
 The last line of code looks at the values from Significant_wave_height.
-This matrix a value of significant wave height at each point on the modeled output grid.
+This matrix has a value of significant wave height at each point on the modeled output grid.

 swan_block = swan_read_block(swan_block_file);